Are you a new or aspiring entrepreneur who is thinking “I don’t know my niche?” Or you aren’t sure how to find your niche audience?

 The last tip is not so much a strategy as a call to action.
 When you are launching (or re-launching) a blog or business, you may find yourself spending endless hours researching, planning, and then researching some more.
 Don’t get stuck in research mode.

 Your niche will evolve as you write and as you build an audience.
 Give yourself a finite amount of time for the research and planning (i.e. set a deadline).
 Once that time is up, start, launch, ship.
 It doesn’t have to be perfect.

 Getting clear about your focus will make finding your market easier.
-Use the eight strategies outlined here to find the niche that will work for you.
+Use the eight strategies outlined here to find the business niche that will work for you.
 I’ve put together a workbook of strategy exercises that will help you answer the question “how to find my niche market.”
 You can download it for free below!